cloud66-oss/noticent/README.md

 `logger`: Logger class.
 Default is `stdout`

 `halt_on_error`: Should notification fail after the first incident of an error during rendering.
 Default is `false`

+`default_value`: Default value for all alerts unless explicitly specified.
+Default is `false`

 ## Development